Andrea/andrea.github.io/_posts/2014-11-23-Codemesh-Notes.markdown

 ## Yan Cui, Neo 4 J

-Very cool tool about the complexity of their game and economy and how they are suing this graph database to curb it
+Very cool tool about the complexity of their game and economy and how they are suing this graph database to curb it.
+I am not sure we can/should use this because we don't have the same scaling issues, but great to see none the less.
+Awesome style of presentation too.

 ## Behaving in the 21st Century - AI Productivity through Tooling - Emil Johansen